xuzmocode4-325/recipes-app-api/README.md

 ## Docker Compose Configs
-A `docker-compose.yml` file is used to define and manage multi-container Docker applications.
+A `docker-compose.yml` file is used to define and manage multi-container Docker applications during development.
 It allows you to configure application services using YAML rules.
 Here's an explanation of the provided `docker-compose.yml` file:

-*   **`services`**: This section defines the different containers (services) that make up the application[1].
+*   **`services`**: This section defines the different containers (services) that make up the application.
     *   **`app`**: This service represents the main application container.
         *   **`build`**: Specifies how to build the image for this service.
             *   **`context: .`**: Sets the build context to the current directory, meaning the Dockerfile (if used) and other necessary files are located here.